DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ## New Spell: Chain Lightning Burst (Name WIP)
 - A secondary spell where the player fires out 4 chains of lightning that bounce between enemies.
+- This power is completely inspired by the Chain Lightning power in Relapse btw

+## Knockback Update
+- Pretty much every hit in the game applies some type of knockback to either the player or the enemies.
+- This helps *A LOT* with combat flow, as it creates space between the player and enemies, preventing constant backpedaling.

+##